mandliya/algorithms_and_data_structures/README.md

     - STL like implementation
     - Pretty Print of a tree
     - Mirror tree
+    - Find predecessor and successor of a key in binary search tree.
 ### Cracking the coding interview
     - Problem 1 : Determine if a string has unique chars.
     - Problem 2 : (Edition 5) Reverse a c-string.